Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 **Using Top and limit**

 `source="Linux_login.csv" host="Linux_Server" sourcetype="csv" subject="An account was successfully logged in | top limit=10 user`
-- The top command is valuable because it gives a simple count and percentage, the limit set how many different users are showed in the report
+- The top command is valuable because it gives a simple count and percentage, the limit set how many different users are showed in the report - Like it will show the

 **Relatively complex query**
 -   `source="winevent_logs_2.csv" name="A user account was locked out" Account_Name="user_d" | head 50 | sort ComputerName`